PiHw/Pi-Stop/markdown_source/markdown/Setup-ScratchGPIO.md

 <img src="img/space.png" height=40/>

 > <img style="float:left" src="img/idea.png" height=40/>
-> **TIP 3:** If you have the files on a USB device, you can access the `install_scratchgpio7.sh` as follows:
+> **TIP 3:** If you have the file on a USB device, you can access the `install_scratchgpio7.sh` as follows:
 >
-> Insert the USB device or USB SD-Card reader with the Workshop SD-Card inside, into one of the Raspberry Pi's SD-Card.
+> Insert the USB device (or USB SD-Card reader with the Workshop SD-Card inside), into one of the Raspberry Pi's USB ports.
 >
 > From the terminal, use the following command:
 >